 We are Jan and Renzo, the owners of BelSentiero and your hosts.
 Jan is an ex finance executive who has lived and worked in London, Brussels, Australia and South Africa and speaks English (mother tongue), Italian, Dutch and Afrikaans.
-Renzo speaks Italian, Spanish and English.
+Renzo owns the local village cafè (Le Notti di Campiglia) and speaks Italian, Spanish and English.